usaid-cs/yesterday-i-learned/random.md

 1. "The fact that 90% of people use [BitCoin] for speculation rather than as currency is all the proof you need that it's a bubble"
 1. ~~There was a boy who [masturbated 56 times straight, had his penis fall off, and died from a heart attack](https://www.huzlers.com/valentines-day-tragedy-teen-masturbated-56-times-straight-dying-heart-attack/) presumably because there's no point to continue living if your penis fell off.~~Fake news.
 Another boy in Brazil died after [masturbating 42 times](http://www.atlnightspots.com/boy-dies-after-masturbating-42-times/).
 The lesson for you is: space it out.
 Don't rip your dick off.
 1. The [fork model](https://stackoverflow.com/questions/25834333/what-exactly-is-a-pre-fork-web-server-model) means that the master process creates separate child processes, with one thread each, to handle each web request.
 Pre-fork means the processes are created before requests come in.
 The [worker model](https://stackoverflow.com/a/13968120/1558430) creates separate child processes with multiple threads each.
 [The prefork model is considered more thread-safe](https://www.garron.me/en/blog/apache2-mpm-worker-prefork-php.html), at the cost of being less memory-efficient than the worker model.
 1. [Creature comforts](https://en.wiktionary.org/wiki/creature_comfort) are comforts enjoyed by creatures, i.e. primal comfort.
-Examples include taking long baths, napping, and death (meirl).
+Examples include taking long baths, napping, and death (haha yes).
 1. [802.11b channels 1 and 14](https://en.wikipedia.org/wiki/IEEE_802.11b-1999) (somewhat intuitively) overlap with the least number of other channels.
 For [802.11g](https://en.wikipedia.org/wiki/IEEE_802.11g-2003), only channels 1 and 14 are still the best choice.
 This could be why routers ever-so-unhelpfully select channel 1 for everyone, congesting the channel.
 1. The full name for 河粉 is 沙河粉, which in turn came from 广州沙河.
 1. Emma Watson was in a film with Tom Hanks, called "The Circle".
 Never seen the movie, but some of the soundtracks were good.